There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 The Best Foundation Brushes

 So what if you’re not using foundation for your base makeup?
 A lot of people use BB or CC cream instead.
 How do you apply it?
 Do you use your fingers or a cream foundation brush like the one from Tom Ford?
-Or do you use a brush that’s specially made for BB/CC creams like Japonesque BB/CC Cream Brush?
+Or do you use one that’s specially made for BB/CC creams like Japonesque BB/CC Cream Brush?

-You can easily discern from the name that this brush originated from Japan.
+You can easily discern from the name that this one originated from Japan.
 In a Japanese theater, a kabuki brush is used to apply white powder evenly on the actors’ faces.
-This just shows more proof on how good this brush can blend, as some irregularities with the actors’ white face can be easily seen on stage.
+This just shows more proof on how good this can blend, as some irregularities with the actors’ white face can be easily seen on stage.

 A kabuki brush is best used for blending powdered makeup products like foundation, blush or face powder on the face.
 You can easily achieve a natural-looking coverage with this tool.
 In fact, it is so good that you can also use it with liquid and cream makeup products.